lawrennd/old_talks/_ai/includes/the-great-ai-fallacy.md

 \section{The Great AI Fallacy}

+\notes{There is a lot of variation in the use of the term artificial intelligence.
+I'm sometimes asked to define it, but depending on whether you're speaking to a member of the public, a fellow machine learning researcher, or someone from the business community, the sense of the term differs.

-\notes{I don't know what Artificial Intelligence means, but one commonality I see in the use of the term is an idea which I'm coming to think of as "The Great AI Fallacy".
+However, underlying its use I've detected one disturbing trend.
+A trend I'm beginining to think of as  "The Great AI Fallacy".

 The fallacy is associated with an implicit promise that is embedded in many statements about Artificial Intelligence.
 Artificial Intelligence,